HeiningaVE/HeiningaVE.github.io/CV.md

 # Research stays abroad

-2018
-One year visit to Belgium
-Funded by the KNAW and the KU Leuven internal fund, I am currently visiting the KU Leuven for a one year research stay at the lab of prof Peter Kuppens.
-Here, I not only have a successful collaboration on anhedonia in MDD with Peter Kuppens, but also with prof Wolf Vanpamel and prof Francis Tuerlinckx.

 2015
 Three week visit to United States of America (USA) Funded by the International Society for Research in Child and Adolescent Psychopathology (ISRCAP) Travel Scholarship – affiliated with Journal of Abnormal Child Psychology, to visit the lab of associate professor Dr. Mezulis in Seattle, USA for a four week research stay.
 We had a very successful collaboration that led to a publication in Journal of Affective Disorders (JAD; CiteScore of 3.84; 12th best journal in the category of clinical psychology).